 Valve length and valve extenders

-Finally, keep an eye on the valve length.
-If you’ve got deep section wheels, you’ll need a longer valve to make sure that it protrudes through the rim.
+The last thing to think about when buying an inner tube is valve length.
+If you’ve got deep section wheels, you’ll need bike inner tubes with longer valves to make sure that they protrude through the rim.
 Some valves can be as long as 8cm.
 And you don’t want to get a flat out riding and find that your spare tube’s valve isn’t long enough to attach a pump – believe us, we’ve been there.

-If your valve is still not long enough for your deep section wheel, you can buy valve extenders.
-These screw onto the valve and can add enough extra length to fit the deepest aero wheels.
+If your valve is still not long enough for your deep section wheels, you can buy valve extenders.
+These screw onto valves and can add enough extra length to fit the deepest aero wheels.

 The majority of inner tubes will be made of butyl rubber.
 It’s the least expensive material and also the most robust.
 A butyl tube will be black and is repairable with a standard puncture kit if you get a flat.

 Finally, there are latex tubes.
 These are the lightest option and also roll faster than butyl.
 But they are even more fragile than lightweight butyl tubes and harder to fit.
-And they leak air more quickly than a butyl tube, so you need to reinflate them before each ride.
+And they leak air more quickly than a butyl tube, so you need to re-inflate them before each ride.
 They can’t usually be repaired if they do get a flat either.
-Read our test of latex tubes here.

 Also be careful using latex tubes in rim braked carbon clincher wheels.
 Because carbon rims don’t transmit heat as quickly as alloy ones, prolonged braking on descents can lead to hot spots on the rim, which in turn can damage the tube leading to failure.